SoloSuit vs Upsolve: Different Tools for Different Problems

 Rather than pick between SoloSuit and Upsolve as if they were competing products, map your situation to the right tool:

-Scenario 2: I'm sued for one debt, otherwise manageable finances, in a state Answered does NOT cover.
+Scenario 2: I'm sued for one debt, otherwise manageable finances, outside Answered's readiness gate.
 The lawsuit defense matters; bankruptcy isn't on the table; Answered isn't an option.
-Use SoloSuit at the $67 Standard tier for a fast Answer, or consider hiring a debt-defense attorney for $500 to $5,000 if the case is complex.
+Use SoloSuit at $67 Standard for a fast Answer, or consider hiring a debt-defense attorney for $500 to $5,000 if the case is complex.

 Scenario 3: I have multiple unmanageable debts and qualify for Chapter 7.
 The total debt picture matters; one lawsuit defense doesn't solve the problem.
 Use Upsolve — Chapter 7 discharges most unsecured debt across all creditors at once and, via the automatic stay under 11 U.S.C. § 362, pauses any pending state-court lawsuits.

 Scenario 4: I'm being sued AND have multiple unmanageable debts AND qualify for Chapter 7.
-Both products fit.
+Both products fit if the lawsuit also fits Answered's readiness-gated workflow.
 Use both.
-Defend the immediate lawsuit with Answered (in a covered state) or SoloSuit (otherwise) to buy time while preparing the Chapter 7 filing with Upsolve.
+Defend the immediate lawsuit with Answered when eligible or SoloSuit otherwise to buy time while preparing the Chapter 7 filing with Upsolve.
 If the Chapter 7 is filed before the lawsuit resolves, the automatic stay pauses the state-court case.

 Scenario 5: I have multiple unmanageable debts but don't qualify for Chapter 7.
 Upsolve isn't available.
 Options: hire a bankruptcy attorney for Chapter 13 reorganization ($3,000 to $6,000+, often paid through the repayment plan), pursue a debt management plan through an NFCC-accredited nonprofit credit counseling agency (Upsolve refers users to Cambridge Credit Counseling for this), or negotiate debt settlement directly with creditors.
 If you're also being sued, defend the immediate lawsuit with Answered or SoloSuit while pursuing one of these.